hicommonwealth/edgeware-contracts-tutorials/5/collection-traits.md

 ## Your Turn!

 You need to:
-- Create a proposal vector and voters hash map in Ballot struct
+- Create a proposal Vec and voters HashMap in Ballot struct.
-- Update the constructor so that it initializes a vector of proposals and hashmap of voters.
-Add chair person to the hashmap of voters
+- Update the constructor, so that it initializes a Vec of proposals and a HashMap of voters.
+Also update the voters HashMap to include the chair person as a voter.
-- Create getters for both storage items
+- Create getters for both storage items.
-- Create a `add_voter` function to create a voter by the given AccountId and insert it in hashmap of voters if not already exists.
+- Write `add_voter` function to create a voter by the given `AccountId` and insert it in the HasMmap of voters.
-- Create a `add_proposal` function that creates and insert the proposal inside the vector of proposals
+- Write `add_proposal` function that creates a `Proposal` object and inserts it tot he vector of porposals.

-Don't forget to run `cargo +nightly test`

 Remember to run `cargo +nightly test` to test your work.